ConnectPay Blog » Latest Articles

 #3: DIY Payroll Services

-Just be careful, do your due diligence, and make sure you actually want to shoulder the weight of payroll before going too far down this road.
+Just be careful, do your due diligence, and make sure you want to shoulder payroll before going too far down this road.
 In many cases, the next couple of payroll service types might be a better fit.

 #4: Small Payroll Bureaus